Laboratory gamma-ray spectrometry

 The ERL operates a Fujifilm BAS 1500 Phosphor Imaging Plate Scanner.
 This provides the ability to examine the distribution of radioactivity within samples, such as cores and thin sections to an optimal resolution of 0.2 mm (depending on radiation source).

 Scanning Electron Microscope-Energy Dispersive Spectroscopy (SEM-EDS)

-The School of Biological and Environmental Sciences have recently installed a new Zeiss Evo SEM with Oxford EDS (Energy Dispersive X-ray Spectroscopy) .
+Biological and Environmental Sciences have recently installed a new Zeiss Evo SEM with Oxford EDS (Energy Dispersive X-ray Spectroscopy) .
 This is a variable pressure (VP) system which allows us to image a very large range of samples both organic and inorganic.
 The system is equipped with both back scatter (BSD) & secondary electron (SE) detectors and can achieve resolutions of 4.5 nm @ 30 kV – BSD in VP mode and 10 nm @ 3 kV – SE.
 The Oxford X-Max Silicon Drift Detector (SDD) is the latest in X-Ray detection technology and allows us to perform elemental analysis on a wide range of samples.
 Below is an example particle imaged using this technique.

 Diffraction Particle Size Analyser

-The School of Biological and Environmental Sciences operates a Coulter LS Series laser diffraction particle size analyser.
+Biological and Environmental Sciences operates a Coulter LS Series laser diffraction particle size analyser.
 The system is typically able to determine particle size from 2 mm to 0.04 µm, which can then be used to estimate a properties within the environment.